 North Side Bank, North Omaha, Nebraska

-This is a August 19, 1951 drawing of the North Side Bank when it was rebuilt at 4536 North 30th Street.
-This building became the Commercial Federal building.
+This is a August 19, 1951 drawing of the North Side Bank being built at North 31st and Ames Avenue.

 In 1974, the North Side Bank considered restoring the original Bank of Florence at North 30th and Willit Streets as a teller office.
 They submitted paperwork to the State of Nebraska Banking Commission and developed an analysis of whether it would be a profitable location.
 They also had options on land to the north with intentions to use it for drive-up banking.
 However, the plan didn’t pan out and the bank wasn’t reopened.

-That same year, the Lions donated the building to the Florence Historical Society, which found the entire second floor messed up.
-By 1976, they renovated the Bank of Florence building and opened it as a seasonal museum, which it still operates as today.
-J. M. Hart, Jr., the president of the North Side Bank, served as president of the Florence Historical Society during the renovation, sustaining the bank’s connection with the site.
+J. M. Hart, Jr., the president of the North Side Bank, served as president of the Florence Historical Society during the 1970s renovation of the original Florence Bank, sustaining the bank’s connection with the site.

 The Ending of North Side Bank